 Doing some heavy lifting for your user is usually the best way to ensure a great experience.
 You can have all the best error messages in the world, but if the user has to stop and think for a while to correct an error…it defeats the purpose.

-Help a user get through a task efficiently and effectively.
+Help your audience get through a task efficiently and effectively.
 If it’s difficult, the only thing a user will remember is how long it took to figure out what was incorrect.

 A good example of this is during a login process.
 It’s possible that one wrong combination for a username and password could lead to multiple attempts before success is achieved…or frustration enough to quit.

 The stress of forgetting a username/password combo is alleviated on the MailChimp website.
 If a username does not exist, they tell you before you even attempt a password.

-5. Create a useful 404 page.
+5. Create a useful 404 error page message.

-A successful 404 page will help a user find the information they’re looking for, and encourage them to explore your site further.
-Customize your 404 page to include the following:
+A successful 404 error message design will help a user find the information they’re looking for, and encourage them to explore your site further.

 - A clear notification that the page cannot be found